cdodev/commandodev.com/content/writing/discipline-equals-freedom/index.md

 Some key observations drop out of this small rewording:

 -   Discipline is not a static thing.
 It's not a binary state.
--   Freedom isn't a static thing either: It's a **vector** that has a magnitude and a direction.
+-   Freedom isn't a static thing either: It's a **vector**.
+It's measured with an amount (magnitude) and a direction. direction.
 -   Discipline doesn't equal freedom: Having more freedom is an **emergent** property of applying discipline.